kwabenasapong/openpldoc/manual/source/install_linux.rst

 .. image:: pics/mint8.png

-After OpenLP is installed you can close the Software Manager and open OpenLP from the *Sound and Video* section of the Mint Menu.
+After OpenLP is installed you can close the Software Manager and start OpenLP from the *Sound and Video* section of the Mint Menu.

 .. _mint-command: